All you need to know about CFD accounts

 When you look up any market within your trading platform, you’ll see two prices: the ‘Buy’ price and ‘Sell’ price.
 If you want to open a long position with the belief the market will rise, you select the Buy price.
 If you are of the view that the market will fall in value, you open a short position and select the Sell price.

-For example, if you placed a ‘buy’ trade of 5 CFDs in Tesla Shares with the price at 600, and it rose by 30 points to 630, your potential profit would be $30 x 5 or $150.
+If you placed a ‘buy’ trade of 5 CFDs in Tesla Shares with the price at 600, and it rose by 30 points to 630, your potential profit would be $30 x 5 or $150.

 Remember, this works both ways.
 So, if the market falls by 30 points, you would lose the same amount.